octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 And that's it!
 Since the Temple Wallet is based on _Taquito_, the way the storage is fetched remains the same.

 ![](../../static/img/dapp/front18.png)

-Everyone, even those who do not have a Temple Wallet, can have access to the stored pieces of information.
+Everyone, even those who do not have a Temple Wallet, can now access the stored data.

 # Restricting the access